Coalition For Women In Journalism

-The Coalition For Women In Journalism (CFWIJ) is a New York–based non-profit organization that functions globally.
+The Coalition For Women In Journalism (CFWIJ) is a New York–based global press freedom organization focused on women and non-binary journalists.
+Since 2019, the non-profit organization has monitored violations against journalists in 145 countries and provided relocation support to more than 2000 journalists in times of conflict and crises.
 The organization is supported by Craig Newmark Philanthropies.

 Background

 The Coalition For Women In Journalism, also known as The Coalition or CFWIJ, is a support organization for female journalists from around the globe.
-It was founded by Pakistani journalist Kiran Nazish in 2017 as a pro-bono organization, and launched as an NGO in 2018.
+It was founded by the journalist Kiran Nazish in 2017 in New York as a pro-bono organization, and launched as an NGO in later 2018.
 "Instead of competing with each other in a male-created, male-dominated environment, we want to empower women by empowering each other," Nazish said in an interview.
-After the launch, CFWIJ became the first not-for-profit to offer mentorship to female journalists in mid-career from western and non-western countries.
-The Pakistan Chapter for the organization was launched in 2018 with prominent female women journalists.
+After the launch, CFWIJ became the first not-for-profit to offer long-form mentorship to female journalists in mid-career from western and non-western countries.
+Chapters specific to the region were launched in Turkey, Middle East, South Asia, Europe, Pakistan, and Mexico in 2018 and 2019, with prominent female women journalists in respective regions as core members.

 Mentorship program

 As part of its mentorship program, The Coalition has mentored dozens of women journalists across the world.

 Its mentors are divided in three categories - global mentors, mentors based in chapters (Mexico/Latin America and Asia) and #HEFORSHE allies.